-- If possible, keep children in the same area on the same floor (main floor is preferable) in order to make an evacuation easier/faster in an emergency.
-This also helps with supervision. - If using a room/area only used for napping (e.g., spare bedroom, porch).
-Make sure it is a comfortable temperature and free from drafts. - Designate a specific place/location for each child.
+- If possible, keep children in the same area on the same floor (main floor is preferable) to make an evacuation easier/faster in an emergency.
+This also helps with supervision. - If using a room/area only used for napping (ex. spare bedroom, porch).
+Make sure it is a comfortable temperature and free from drafts.
+Portable heaters are potential fire and burn hazards. - Designate a specific place/location for each child.
 Children feel more secure if they have the same spot to sleep each day.
-If a child falls asleep in another location while playing (such as the cozy area), it is recommended to move the child to his/her nap place and place on his/her own nap items.
+If a child falls asleep in another location while playing (such as the cozy area), it is recommended to move the child to his/her nap place and place on his/her own nap items. ◆